Travel Update: Planned Strike Action at Palma Airport over Easter

 Good to know: As Groundforce is only striking during certain hours, operations outside these windows on non-overlapping days are likely to continue as normal.

-• Cleaning & logistics: Cabin cleaning and coordinating onboard water supply and waste disposal
+• Logistics: Cleaning cabins and coordinating onboard supplies such as water and waste management.

 Will all airlines be affected?